 For high frequency application, the desirable property of a ferrite is high permeability with low loss.
 One of the most important goals of ferrite research is to fulfill this requirement.
-To determine the permeability of the ferrite sample, we compressed the powders to a toroid shape and sintered them for various sintering temperature.
-The techniques of permeability measurement at frequency characteristics of the present samples are described below:
+The techniques of permeability measurement and frequency characteristics of the present samples are described in sections 4.3.1 and 4.3.2.

-3.7.1.
-Techniques for the permeability measurement
+4.3.1 Techniques for the Permeability Measurement

 Measurements of permeability normally involve the measurements of the change in self-inductance of a coil in presence of the magnetic core.
-The behavior of a self-inductance can now be described as follows.
-We assume an ideal lossless air coil of inductance L_0 .
+The behaviour of a selfinductance can now be described as follows.
+We assume an ideal loss less air coil of inductance L_0 .
 On insertion of a magnetic core with permeability μ , the inductance will be μL_0 .
-The complex impedance Z of this coil [11] can be expressed as follows:
+The complex impedance Z of this coil [5] can be expressed as follows: